ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingviewingclusters.md

 * When you delete a cluster, all VMs from the cluster are also deleted and they can't be recovered.
 If you want to keep the VMs, migrate them to other clusters.
 * The default cluster can't be deleted.

-A 12-month commitment is required when you order the VMware HCX on {{site.data.keyword.cloud_notm}} service.
+A 12-month commitment is required when you order the VMware HCX service.
 Your account continues to be charged for the HCX components if you delete a cluster before the end of 12-month commitment period.
-The 12-month commitment expiration date is available on the HCX on {{site.data.keyword.cloud_notm}} details page.
+The 12-month commitment expiration date is available on the HCX details page.
 For more information about viewing service details, see [Ordering, viewing, and removing services for vCenter Server instances](/docs/services/vmwaresolutions/services?topic=vmware-solutions-vc_addingremovingservices#vc_addingremovingservices-viewing-procedure).
 {:important}

 ### Procedure to delete clusters from vCenter Server instances